 The Western Human Nutrition Research Center is one of six USDA-funded human nutrition centers in the country.
 Located on the University of California, Davis, campus, the goal of the Center is to define nutrition interventions that promote good health.
 Participating faculty within the Graduate Group in Immunology study how nutrition and dietary components such as lipids and vitamins might affect the immune system.

-UC Davis Host-Pathogenesis Group
+UC Davis Host-Microbe Interaction Group